- Group page

 - Group members

-From September 2021 Group Leader, Centre for Genomic Regulation.
+From October 2021 Junior Group Leader, Centre for Genomic Regulation.

 2015-2021 Sir Henry Wellcome Postdoctoral Fellow, European Bioinformatics Institute (Cambridge, UK) and University of California San Diego (San Diego, USA).